joey-qytyku/OS-90-i386/docs/README.md

 # What is OS/90

-OS/90 is the technology, or more specifically, the source code behind the release, which has not arrived yet and does not have a name.
-When the release is created from the source code, it is published under a different name, but with the same copyright notice and GPL license.
-Anyone can make a release under any name as long as they follow the rules in the GPL license included with the operating system code.
-GPLv2 is used to allow proprietary software to be included in the release, as most software of the DOS era was closed-source.

-In all documentation, OS/90 is reffered to as an operating system.

-With that aside, OS/90 can be reffered to as an OS.
+OS/90 is a work-in-progress operating system which includes a bootloader, kernel, and some userspace utilities.

 It is designed specifically for 32-bit IBM-PC compatibles, primarily from the 1990s, but can run on newer hardware.
 The kernel is non-portable, but APIs built on top it, including the driver model, are somewhat portable.

 # Minimum requirements

 |Spec|Minimum|Recommended|Premium|
 -|-|-|-
 RAM | 2MB      | 4MB       | 16MB